Ex-police officer who obtained the knife speaks out

 “I don’t know what the circumstances are, why that didn’t happen or if that’s entirely accurate or if this whole story is possibly bogus from the get-go,” he said.

-Although Simpson was acquitted in the criminal trial, the Goldmans filed a civil wrongful death suit against him.
-In 1997, a jury found him liable and awarded the family $8.5 million in damages and millions more in punitive damages.
+The Goldmans filed a civil wrongful death suit against Simpson, and in 1997, the jury found Simpson liable in the deaths and awarded the family $8.5 million in damages and millions more in punitive damages.

 Interest in the killings has spiked since the February debut of the FX television series, “American Crime Story: The People v.
 O.J.
 Simpson.”